Skip to main content

 Context-length impact: 32K vs 128K vs 262K

-Qwen 3.6 27B supports 128K native context with YaRN extension to 262K.
+Qwen 3.6 27B supports 262K native context with YaRN extension to roughly 1M tokens.
 Llama 3.1 70B supports 128K native.
 KV cache memory and prefill time both scale linearly to quadratically with context.
 A 128K context on Qwen 3.6 27B at FP16 KV cache adds ~25GB of memory on top of the weights, putting total demand at 41GB even at Q4.
 Solutions: Q8 KV cache (halves memory at minimal quality cost), KV cache offload to system RAM (slower but works), or context windowing (only keep recent N tokens hot).
 For most ollama qwen 3.6 deployments, 32K is the practical sweet spot: it fits whole codebases or 30-page documents and keeps prefill under 30 seconds.

 Multi-GPU scaling: does 2x 16GB beat 1x 32GB?